Social Studies Lessons

 The following are lessons from the museum social studies kits that do not require the artifacts and replicas within the kit.
 All lessons meet the 2020 Colorado State Academic Standards.
 For more information regarding kits, visit this page.

-The Ancients: provides students with an understanding of the peoples that inhabited the Western Slope before the arrival of the Utes.
+The Original Coloradans provides students with an understanding of the peoples that inhabited the Western Slope before the arrival of the Utes.
 Designed for grades 3-4, but can be used with older students.

 Lesson 3: Projectile Points, requires materials found in the kit

 Lesson 5: Stone Tools, requires materials found in the kit